 Shannon McLay is a financial planner who left a traditional financial services firm to start her own company, The Financial Gym.
 She said that the key to long-term success is a commitment to financial fitness and making smart financial choices.
 She writes a blog, Financially Blonde, and puts together a podcast, Martinis and Your Money.
 She is the author of Train Your Way To Financial Fitness.

 What's the best way to make a budget plan?
 Should we think daily, weekly, monthly or annually?

-People need to remember that budgets are like diets.
-Nobody wants to be on one, but just like diets, there’s all different ways to budget.
-You need to find the one that works for you.
+People need to remember that budgets are like diets: Nobody wants to be on one, but there's are different ways to go about it effectively.
+You just need to find the one that works for you.
 Some people like the spreadsheet budget and breaking their spending down monthly, quarterly, or doing goals-based budgeting, where they set a savings goal or a debt repayment goal.
 Some people do a zero-based budget where you allocate every dollar to a specific purpose.
-It’s important to keep in mind that there are all different ways to budget.
-It’s not a one size fits all.
+It's important to keep in mind that there are all different ways to budget.
+It's not a one size fits all.

 What financial concepts are most important for young adults to know?

 From a basic level, people need to understand earning, saving, spending and in that order.
 There needs to be an understanding of how you make your money, whether it's an allowance or some kind of system of earning at home to jobs when you're of age.
 Then you need to understand the importance of saving it and putting that away and learning how to spend responsibly after the savings.